2025 Chinese coast guard and navy ship collision: The incident

 During a resupply mission, the Philippine vessel encountered a naval maneuver carried out by the China Coast Guard and the People's Liberation Army Navy.
-According to Philippine Coast Guard spokesperson Jay Tallera, Suluan was targeted with water cannon blasts and chased by China Coast Guard vessel 3104.
+According to Philippine Coast Guard spokesperson Jay Tarriela, Suluan was targeted with water cannon blasts and chased by China Coast Guard vessel 3104.
 The entire operation was documented by Philippine Coast Guard personnel and accompanying journalists using various cameras.
 The footage shows the Chinese Navy Type 052D destroyer Guilin and China Coast Guard cutter 3104 attempting to block Suluan, which evaded them by passing between the two vessels.

 Prior to the collision, Suluan veered to the right, while China Coast Guard 3104 followed closely from behind on its port side.
 Guilin first made a sharp turn to the right, then swung to the left in an attempt to block Suluans course.
 However, Suluan accelerated and also turned left, narrowly avoiding Guilins stern.
 3104, unable to maneuver in time, struck Guilin at high speed.

 Images released by the Philippines show crew members aboard China Coast Guard 3104 attempting to place fenders at the bow shortly before the impact, but these proved insufficient to prevent the collision.
 The crash caused extensive damage to the bow and forecastle of 3104, with its hull crumpling inward by approximately 10 m, rendering the ship inoperable.
 Guilin sustained lesser damage, though visible scrapes and dents were apparent on its port side.

 After the collision, Guilin did not assist the disabled 3104 and instead continued its pursuit of Suluan.
 The operation was considered highly dangerous.
 Later, the Philippines stated, "We express our concern for the Chinese sailors who may have been injured."

 Based on the video released by the Philippine government, while 3104 was pursuing Suluan, it suddenly collided with the People's Liberation Army Navy warship.
 The crash resulted in severe damage to the Chinese coast guard vessel, leaving it unable to sail.
 In response to individuals who had fallen overboard and the collision itself, the Philippine Coast Guard redirected the mission of BRP Teresa Magbanua and contacted 3104 via radio to offer search-and-rescue and medical assistance, but received no reply.
 Roughly an hour later, the People's Liberation Army Navy and the China Coast Guard initiated their own search-and-rescue operations.
 The People's Liberation Army Navy Type 903 replenishment ship Honghu arrived to assist, along with several militia vessels, in a search-and-rescue effort conducted 15–25 nmi east of the reef.
 After the operation, Suluan returned to Manila.

-No casualties were reported on either side, but the Philippines condemned the Chinese vessels' "dangerous maneuvers and unlawful interference".
+Initially, no casualties were reported on either side, but the Philippines condemned the Chinese vessels' "dangerous maneuvers and unlawful interference".
+Almost a year later, China's People's Armed Police confirmed two China Coast Guard personnel deaths during the incident.